In a nutshell, these are the 7 Ways to Optimize Your E-Commerce Site or Blog for Pinterest and ways to optimize your website for Pin clickthroughs:

 5. Add the Follow button

+Out of all the 7 Ways to Optimize Your E-Commerce Site or Blog for Pinterest do not forget this one.
 You need to encourage your biggest fans to follow you on Pinterest without leaving your site.
 This is very important because it enables you to become more relevant on Pinterest, therefore, ensuring your pins are placed at the top in this algorithm.

 6. Create at least 5 boards with sections